ESPRI-Mod/hermes-client/docs/usage.rst

 Command Line Interface
 ======================

-Upon successful installation of the prodiguer client library, simulation metrics management commands can be called from command line.
+Upon successful .. _installation: http://www.python.org of the prodiguer client library, simulation metrics management commands can be called from command line.
 For each command listed below type -h or --help to access the command's help text.

 prodiguer-client-metrics-add